hibana2077/exp_eg/src/README.md

 ## Auto Script

-After setting up the environment variables, you can run the following command to start the server:
+After setting up the environment variables and config, you can run the following command to put config to the right place:

 ```bash
 bash ./setup.sh